Do you struggle figuring out how to enjoy being a stay at home mom?

-When I started viewing my role at home as a job, I noticed a huge shift in my efficiency at home.
+When I started viewing my role as a stay at home mom as a job, I noticed a HUGE shift in my productivity and at home.

 I started getting dressed and ready for the day, even if I didn’t go anywhere.
 I made reasonable to-do lists.
 I took breaks.
-The same kinds of things that I did when I taught.
+The same kinds of things that I did when I was a teacher.

 Just like I needed routines and schedules when I worked outside the home, I also needed them at home.
 Although I do stay pretty flexible.

-If you need help with schedules and routines, make sure you get access to my Free Printable Resource Library where you can get free printables to help you create your own routines.
+If you need help with schedules and routines, make sure you get access to my Free Balanced Mom Printable Pack where you can get free printables to help you create your own routines.
 You can get access for free when you sign up for my weekly email newsletter.

 These are helpful posts about routines to check out as well:

 If you want to embrace homemaking, continue to learn and grow.
-The more confident you feel as a homemaker, the easier it is.
+The more confident you feel as a stay at home mom, the easier it is.

 And when the going gets really tough, think back to your “why”.
-Knowing why you are making meals, scrubbing toilets, and cleaning up spills is often the best motivation!
+Knowing why you are making meals, scrubbing toilets, and loving on your kids is often the best motivation!